When you cannot contact your attorney for any reason, your valuable legal rights may be compromised. Therefore, it is important to:

 Contact the court to determine if there are any pending court dates of which you are not aware and notify the court of the situation in writing.

 You or your new attorney may need to request a continuance of any court settings.

 The client owns the file.
 Therefore, you are entitled to receive your property if it is located in the attorney’s former office or if the landlord has possession of the file.
-If you are unable to gain access to the file, obtain copies of all pleadings on file with the court.
+If you cannot access the file, obtain copies of all pleadings on file with the court.

-5. If you believe your attorney engaged in illegal activity report the conduct to the proper authorities (police, county attorney, and/or district attorney) in the county where the conduct occurred.
+If you believe your attorney engaged in illegal activity, report the conduct to the proper authorities (police, county attorney, and/or district attorney) in the county where the conduct occurred.